Kentico/xperience-by-kentico-lucene/docs/Contributing-Setup.md

 ### Test the package locally using the following commands

 1. Generate a local package using the VS Code `.NET: pack (Lucene)` task or execute its command and arguments at the command line
-   This will generate a new `Kentico.Xperience.Lucene` package in the `nuget-local` folder with a version matching the version in your `Directory.Build.props`
+   This will generate a new `Kentico.Xperience.Lucene.Admin` package in the `nuget-local` folder with a version matching the version in your `Directory.Build.props`

-1. Update the `Directory.Packages.props` to populate the `Kentico.Xperience.Lucene` package `Version=""` with the matching the value from the project's `Directory.Build.props`
+1. Update the `Directory.Packages.props` to populate the `Kentico.Xperience.Lucene.Admin` package `Version=""` with the matching the value from the project's `Directory.Build.props`

    > In the future, we will be able to use floating versions to automatically select the highest (local) package version